pyrsia/pyrsia.github.io/blog/2022-12-30-pyrsia-anniversary-recap.md

 ## Navigating the technology space

 In the initial days the mission was getting clearer while we were researching and prototyping Everything!.
 Everything included - networking technologies, blockchain ledgers and technologies, programming in Rust and putting it all together.
-As we did this we were able to identify goals that we could incremental build towards.
+As we did this we were able to identify goals that we could incrementally build towards.
 We started with the aim of building a working version of the decentralized network that would let users download packages from peers.
 With this as our minimal requirement we experimented with different tools that could help us deliver.

 ### Learning Rust